Charlie Fox (baseball): Major League managerial career

 Hired in 1970, Fox led the Giants to the NL West title in 1971, their only title of the decade.

 In a year known as “The Year of the Fox", Charlie Fox led a team of aging stars and rising youngsters to a Western Division title with a 90–72 record.
 The Giants got off to a fast start, winning 37 of their first 51 games, and enjoyed a 10 1/2-game margin over the Los Angeles Dodgers on May 31.
-The energy and raw talents of youngsters like outfielders Bobby Bonds, Gary Matthews and Garry Maddox and shortstop Chris Speier melded nicely with the experience and wisdom of veterans Juan Marichal, Willie McCovey, and Willie Mays.
+The talent of youngsters like outfielders Bobby Bonds, Gary Matthews and Garry Maddox and shortstop Chris Speier melded nicely with the experience of veterans Juan Marichal, Willie McCovey, and Willie Mays.
 Bonds smashed 33 home runs and 102 RBI.
-Meanwhile, pitching ace Marichal continued his domination over batters, notching 18 wins.
+Meanwhile, pitcher Marichal continued his domination over batters, notching 18 wins.
 In addition, Willie Mays, who was now 40-years old, slugged four home runs in his first four games.
-His production didn't let up as he went on to set a National League career record for runs scored in June.
+He went on to set a National League career record for runs scored in June.
 Despite such steady play, the team began to wear down near the end of the season.
 On September 1, San Francisco still held a comfortable, eight-game edge over the Dodgers.
-Then they withstood a furious assault by their in-state rivals during the pennant stretch.
+Then they withstood their in-state rivals during the pennant stretch.
 They saw their nine-game lead on September 4 dwindle to one game by the 25th.
 It wasn't until the final game of the season that the Giants clinched the Division title on Marichal's 5-1 gem over the San Diego Padres.